Bexley and Bromley (London Assembly constituency)

 Bexley and Bromley is a constituency represented in the London Assembly.
 It consists of the combined areas of the London Borough of Bexley and the London Borough of Bromley.
-The constituency is represented by Peter Fortune, a Conservative first elected in the 2021 election.
+The constituency is represented by Thomas Turrell, a Conservative, first elected in the 2024 election.

 Overlapping constituencies

 In elections to Westminster it includes mostly, although not exclusively, Conservative-voting areas.
-The equivalent Westminster seats after the 2019 general election are:
+The equivalent Westminster seats after the 2024 general election are: